 First Suspect Steven Hatfill

 The first official person of interest in the 2001 anthrax letters case was Doctor Steven Hatfill, an infectious disease bioweapons scientist with the U.S. Army.
 In 2002 under the direction of lead-investigator Richard Lambert, the FBI raided his apartment wearing biohazard suits while TV cameras filmed the event.
-Then in August of that year, the Attorney General John Ashcroft publicly announced that Hatfill was a “person of interest.”
+Then in August of that year, Attorney General John Ashcroft publicly announced that Hatfill was a “person of interest.”

 Intense surveillance included tapping his phones, continuously searching his home, and scrutinizing his every move.
 On one occasion, FBI agents who had been following Hatfill ran over his foot when he approached their vehicle to confront them.
 The investigation was affecting every aspect of his life, and in 2006, the Energy Department’s Oak Ridge National Laboratory illegally fired Hatfill from his job for whistleblowing.